KumarLabJax/IMPC-Data-Analysis/README.md

 ## Prerequisites
 Python 3,
-Gawk, R, and a unix emulator if you are on pc
+Gawk, R, and a unix emulator if you are on pc (I use cygwin)

 ### Packages